How to send email to all registered users in wordpress

 With WP Mail SMTP ready on your site, it will make sure that emails originating from all plugins across your WordPress site send reliably without issues.

-But you still need a plugin to write these emails and choose your recipients.
+But you still need a plugin to write these emails and send them to registered users of your WordPress site.
 The easiest WordPress plugin for this is called Send Users Email.

 Send users email